© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Mynydd Llangattock round cairn is a scheduled monument protected by Cadw under reference BR361.
 View the official record →

-Mynydd Llangattock round cairn is a Bronze Age funerary monument situated on the upland plateau of Mynydd Llangattock in Breconshire, Wales.
+Mynydd Llangattock round cairn is a prehistoric funerary monument located on the high moorland of Mynydd Llangattock in Breconshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR361.

 Mynydd Llangattock round cairn dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Mynydd Llangattock round cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR361.